chanzuckerberg/cellxgene-census/README.md

    ...
 ```

 And you can now perform operation on each iteration slice.
-As with any any Python iterator this logic can be wrapped around a `for` loop
+As with any any Python iterator this logic can be wrapped around a `for` loop.

 And you must close the query.